Looking for a new packaging design?

 With so many stock corrugated options out there, why do I need a custom corrugated box?

 Buying stock boxes can be a quick and simple process.
-That is until your product(s) arrive at the end user damaged or a jumbled mess.
+That is until your product(s) arrive at the end-user damaged or a jumbled mess.
 This may end up causing your company more money in the long run!
-Custom corrugated boxes are tailored to your product, and our structural designers take a multitude of factors into account all the way through to delivery.
+Custom corrugated packaging is tailored to your product, and our structural designers take a multitude of factors into account all the way through to delivery.

 How is your product shipping?
 A package going through a shipping service like UPS will need different adaptations than a package shipping on a freight truck.
-Custom corrugated inserts can be designed for extra protection or a better presentation for the end user.
+Custom corrugated inserts can be designed for extra protection or a better presentation for the end-user.
+Who are the boxes shipping to?
+Your company, a co-packer, or the end-user will have different needs for effective delivery.
 If the boxes are going to be stacked, you may need a corrugated material with added burst strength to mitigate that.
 The size of the box may need to be adjusted if it will be loaded onto a pallet for more efficiency.
 You may be surprised by the amount of money that can be saved by shipping a pallet of corrugated boxes with minimal wasted space!

 COMMON CORRUGATED STYLES